Vauxhall 12-4: Model I

 The car, also known as the Type I, was a total redesign and given the new 12-4 name.
 It featured a longer six-light body based on the Vauxhall 10 but with a monocoque hull with independent torsion-bar front suspension and semi-elliptic leaf springs at the rear.
 Lockheed hydraulic drum brakes were fitted all round to the same design as the 10-4 and featured a split circuit to prevent complete loss of braking in the event of a fluid leak.

 The engine was a 4-cylinder 1.4-litre (1442 cc) with overhead valves enlarged from the 10-4 by increasing the bore from 63.5mm to 69.5mm and keeping the same 95mm stroke.
 A Zenith carburettor was fitted.
 For UK taxation purposes it was rated at 11.98 hp.
-The actual output was 40 bhp at 3800 r.p.m.
+The actual output was 40 bhp at 3800 rpm.
+This engine was also used in the Bedford JC and PC light commercials.
 The gearbox was the 3-speed, with synchromesh on second and top, that was used in the 10-4.
-This engine was also used in post-war Bedford HA light commercials.

 Two versions of the saloon body were available, a Standard and a De-luxe, the latter featuring a sliding sunroof.
 The Standard version was dropped for the 1940 year.

 The Autocar magazine tested a de-luxe saloon in 1938 and found it would reach 65 mph and accelerate from 0-50 mph (80 km/h) in 22 seconds.